 3. Compare website builders and CMSs

 You have two main options when it comes to building your first website.
-You can use a CMS like WordPress, which is generally more flexible but has a steeper learning curve, or opt for a website builder like Wix or Squarespace, which will offer less flexibility but will make it easy to build dynamic, responsive websites.
+You can use a CMS like WordPress, which is generally more flexible but has a steeper learning curve, or opt for a website builder like Wix (opens in new tab) or Squarespace (opens in new tab), which will offer less flexibility but will make it easy to build dynamic, responsive websites.

 Whichever route you take, be sure to compare your options.
 If you’ve chosen to use a website builder, make sure all the elements you’ll need for your website are there, or be prepared to change your sitemap based on what’s offered.

 For many people setting out to build a website for the first time, or for professionals looking for a quick and easy solution, a website builder is usually the way to go.
+Also consider whether you need a builder that specializes in a certain type of site: for example, our guides to the best ecommerce website builder (opens in new tab) and the best small business website builder (opens in new tab) zero in on the best builders for those markets.

 4. Mobile matters